 Our department, faculty, students, and guest artists are affiliated with the following organizations.
 Students have the opportunity to work with artists and crafts people form a wide range of backgrounds, with a wide range of affiliations.

 The Department of Theatre gives strong support to All Campus Theatre, a campus-wide, student-based organization that produces between three and four student productions each year, around the campus.
+Visit ACT on Facebook or Instagram.

 The United States Institute for Theatre Technology (USITT) is a place to network, exchange ideas, and grow.
 We have been serving professionals and pre-professionals in design, production, and technology for the performing arts since 1960.
 USITT provides benefits, learning opportunities, and networking for over 3,700 members worldwide.
 For architects who design the spaces and those who create and manage the productions, our Annual Conference & Stage Expo as well as regional and local events, are where the performing arts community gathers